DGLE-HQ/DGLE/ReadMe.txt

 }
 ```

 You can find more examples in the *"src/examples"* folder.
+Also for other supported languages.

-You can find build instructions [here](the build/HowTo.txt).
+You can find build instructions [here](docs/HowToBuild.txt).

+Also if you want to participate in the project development process you must read and understand [development rules](docs/DevelopmentRules.txt).

 ## Documentation

-You can find engine API documentation [here](docs/api/index.html).
+You can find engine API documentation [here](http://dgle.dronprogs.org/api_help/index.html).

 ## License

 Licensed under the [LGPL license](http://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License).

-## Release History

-### Current version

-0.3.0 beta (18.08.2012)

-### Discription

-This version is like a new and fresh start for the project.

-### Major changes

-* Total engine reengineering, a lot of stuff was made from scratch.
-* Multi render support and totally new rendering subsystem.
-* Isolation of platform depended code.
-* Some old stuff (like plugins for browsers) was dropped off.
-* No editors and almost no 3D in this version also no third-party plugins.
-Functionallity will start to return in nearest next releases.

-*And much more!*
+## Latest SDK version

+Compiled and ready to use latest cross platform SDK always could be found [here](https://github.com/megaDRONe86/DGLE2/downloads).

-See [ChangeLog](ChangeLog.txt) for full list of versions and changes.
+See [ChangeLog](ChangeLog.txt) for full list of changes.

 ## Credits